MCP Server Errors

 Retry strategy

-• Wait + retry: rate_limited, at_capacity, service_unavailable, upstream_error.
-Honour retryAfter when present (server hint, seconds).
-Use exponential backoff with jitter when not.
+• Wait and retry: rate_limited, at_capacity, service_unavailable, upstream_error.
+Honour retryAfter when present.
+Use exponential backoff with jitter when it is absent.

 Retry example (TypeScript, MCP-side)